krokedil/collector-checkout-for-woocommerce/readme.txt

 == Frequently Asked Questions ==
-= Which countries does this payment gateway support? = At the moment it's only available for merchants in Sweden.
-Norway will be added during autumn 2017.
+= Which countries does this payment gateway support? = Collector Checkout is available for merchants and customers in Sweden (B2C & B2B), Norway (B2C & B2B), Finland (B2C & B2B) & Denmark (B2C).

 = Where can I find Collector Checkout for WooCommerce documentation? = For help setting up and configuring Collector Checkout for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/collector-checkout-for-woocommerce/).